 With most consumers demanding personalized shopping experiences and email inboxes exploding at the seams, optimizing your email marketing is necessary for getting your business noticed.

 Gone are the days you could send a cold email and get a timely response.
 Check out what you need to know regarding personalized email marketing to increase customer loyalty and boost revenue.

 What is personalized email marketing?

 In short, email personalization targets an email campaign to a specific subscriber by using the data and information you have about them.
 Data may include information like their first name, where they live, the last product they bought, and the last time they visited your website.

 According to a recent McKinsey & Company report, companies that excel at personalization generate 40 percent more revenue than their competitors that don’t use that strategy.
 Top revenue-generating companies provide a custom experience their customers crave by accurately segmenting the right offer at the right time.

 Once you leverage the right tactics to step away from bulk messaging, you can make your customers feel like super VIPs, leading to increased engagement and sales.

 FYI: McKinsey found that 76% of consumers are more likely to consider purchasing brands that personalize the shopping experience.

 Personalization is crucial to email marketing practices because, as we mentioned earlier, people want to be seen as individuals.
 Sending personalized emails and following up on past messages can:

-- Make your emails more likely to be opened and clicked on, hence boosting engagement to your site and increasing sales
+- Make your emails more likely to be opened and clicked on, boosting your site’s engagement and increasing sales.

 How can you personalize your email campaigns?